Skip to content

 Help us make our compost

-Our busiest time for making compost is during the autumn, when we harvest almost all of the fallen leaves from our many hundreds of trees on the estate.
-We use this leaf harvest to make amazing fine leaf compost, which makes our soil and plants really thrive.
+Our busiest time for making compost is during the autumn, when we harvest almost all of the fallen leaves from hundreds of trees on the estate.
+We use this leaf harvest to make amazing, fine leaf compost, perfect to make our soil and plants thrive.
 We even use it as peat-free potting compost.

 As well as enjoying the colourful, seasonal displays from the trees, you can help contribute to our garden compost.
 Who doesn't love gathering big handfuls of crunchy autumn leaves?
-You'll find leaf bins dotted around the north and south paddocks for throwing in your harvest.
+You'll find leaf bins dotted around the north and south paddocks – just add your harvest to help ours.

 Visitors walking by the River Test at Mottisfont, Hampshire.
 In the distance the house at Mottisfont can be seen, with bare trees overhanging the river on this early spring day and the scene is reflected into the river.